Yash-Singh1/mermaidjs-discord/README.md

 ### Adding your Bot
 ---
-On the side tab go to OAuth2>URL Generator
+1. On the side tab go to `OAuth2>URL Generator`.

-Under scopes, select bot
+2. Under scopes, select bot.

-Under permissions, select admin
+3. Under permissions, select admin.

-Use the generated URL to add it to your personal discord server to test out that your code is working correctly.
+4. Use the generated URL to add it to your personal discord server to test out that your code is working correctly.